mlavi/hugo/content/post/devops-btd-pattern.md

 tags = ["DevOps", "build", "test", "deploy", "pattern"] title = "DevOps BTD Pattern for Continuous Deployment"
 +++
-What happens when you find the same macro and micro pattern in your diagram?
+What happens when you find the same macro and micro pattern in your automation diagram?
  You reinforce your goals to improve code flow and service design on the way to test driven development!
 <!--more-->

 ### Code Flow and Service Design